-Even prior to the charter of Escondido as a city on October 8, 1888, elementary schools have been important to the community.
+Even before the charter of Escondido as a city on October 8, 1888, elementary schools were important to the community.
 The growth of the city can be charted along the lines of the growth of the schools.
 In 1905, there were 362 students enrolled in schools from a population of 2,500.
-In 2009, there were more than 18,000 students enrolled in schools from a population of over 144,000.
+In 2009, there were more than 18,000 students enrolled in schools from a population of more than 144,000.

-During the 1880’s, the Little Rock Springs School was the temporary site of learning for Escondido children.
-The “Three R’s” were taught to one class of children in the first through ninth grades, with as many as 50 students.
-Elizabeth Judson was the only teacher, and she continued teaching at the new Lime Street School when it was constructed in 1886.
+During the 1880s, the Little Rock Springs School was the temporary site of learning for Escondido children.
+The “Three R’s” were taught to one class of children in the 1st through 9th grades, with as many as 50 students.
+Elizabeth Judson was the only teacher, and she continued teaching at the new Lime Street School when it was built in 1886.

 The new school was Escondido’s first full grammar school.
-It was constructed in the then north part of Escondido, close to the Escondido Creek.
-It was located in what is now Grape Day Park on what is now Broadway.
-Lime Street School was a two-story, red brick building with eight classrooms.
-The cost for constructing the school was $9,000 for construction and furnishing of the school.
-It was built for 200 students, but with Escondido growing, it was soon filled and overflowing.
+It was constructed in what was then the northern part of Escondido, close to Escondido Creek.
+It was located in what is now Grape Day Park on Broadway.
+Lime Street School was a two-story, red-brick building with eight classrooms.
+The cost was $9,000 for construction and furnishing of the school.
+It was built for 200 students, but with Escondido growing, it soon was filled and overflowing.

 Six years later, in 1892, the Lime Street School was joined by a second grammar school in northeast Escondido.
 The school was nestled in a grove of oak trees and was appropriately called the Oak Glen School.
 The school was short-lived, however.
-A fire in 1894 razed the building.
+A fire razed the building in 1894.

 The ashes of Oak Glen School were still smoldering when the townspeople pitched in to change the situation.
 Through their united effort, the school was reconstructed within a matter of months.
-However, the oak trees of 1892 were no longer abundant.
+But the oak trees of 1892 were no longer abundant.
 Orange trees belonging to the orchard of B.F.
 Dixon replaced them, and the school became Orange Glen School.